Dick Norton, EA, FATP - Engagement Letter

 Self-Help Technical Issues FAQ Contact Me

-Your Power of Attorney is an official document that I must submit to the IRS, Franchise Tax Board, EDD or California Department of Tax and Fee Administration (CDTFA) - formerly, Board of Equalization.
-I will either e-mail, fax or mail that document to you, or hand it and the Engagement Letter to you if we are meeting to discuss your case, for your signature and return.
+Your Power of Attorney is an official document that I submit to the IRS or state tax agency.
+I will either e-mail, fax or mail that document to you with the Engagement Letter, or hand it and the Engagement Letter to you to sign if we are meeting to discuss your case.

-Once you receive the Engagement Letter (and Power of Attorney, if required), please review them carefully and contact me if you have any questions.
+I will prepare and E-mail the Engagement Letter (and Power of Attorney, if required) to you.
+The Engagement Letter and the Power of Attorney will be PDF documents.
+Once you receive the Engagement Letter (and Power of Attorney, if included), please review them carefully and contact me if you have any questions.
 The power of attorney must be letter perfect.
-Neither the IRS nor state tax agencies accepts powers of attorney that have crossouts or whiteouts.
+Neither the IRS nor state tax agencies accepts powers of attorney that have cross-outs or white-outs.

 Dick Norton